aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells/_index.md

 is_root: false
 ---

-The **Aspose.Cells**  namespace provides fundamental classes and base classes for generating, converting, modifying, rendering and printing Spreadsheets without utilizing Microsoft Excel.
+The **Aspose.Cells**  namespace provides fundamental and base classes for generating, converting, modifying, rendering and printing Spreadsheets without utilizing Microsoft Excel.
+For example, [Workbook](/cells/python-net/aspose.cells/workbook) class is the main entry to create or load and then manipulate a spreadsheet file, [Cells](/cells/python-net/aspose.cells/cells) class is the main class to manipulate all data and properties in a sheet, ...etc.

 ### Classes
 | Class | Description |